lvillasen/Muon-Decay-Simulation-JavaScript/README.md

 # Muon-Decay-Simulation-JavaScript

-Monte Carlo simulation of double-pulse events due to muon decays in a simple scintillation detector for educational purposes written in html/JavaScript.
+Monte Carlo simulation of double-pulse events due to muon decays in a simple scintillation or water Cherenkov detector for educational purposes written in html/JavaScript.

 A similar code written in Python can be found at https://github.com/lvillasen/Muon-Decay-Simulation.